West Ham

 The district was historically dependent on its docks and other maritime trades, while the inland industrial concentrations led to its byname as the Factory centre of the south of England.
-These sources of employment have largely been lost, though there has been a degree of regeneration, in part associated with the 2012 Olympic Games.
+These sources of employment have largely been lost.
+In the 21st century, there has been some revival, in part associated with development for the 2012 Olympic Games.

 History

 Toponymy

 The first known written use of the term, as 'Hamme', is in an Anglo-Saxon charter of 958, in which King Edgar granted the Manor of Ham, which was undivided at that time, to Ealdorman Athelstan.
 A subsequent charter of 1037 describes a transfer of land which has been identified with East Ham, indicating that the division of the territory occurred between 958 and 1037.

 The place name derives from Old English 'hamm' and means 'a dry area of land between rivers or marshland', referring to the location of the settlement within boundaries formed by the rivers Lea, Thames and Roding and their marshes.
 North Woolwich seems likely to have been removed from Ham in the aftermath of the Norman Conquest.